 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents prescribed antipsychotic drugs.
-While antipsychotic medications may be vital to many patients, it is important to make sure these drugs are being used appropriately.
-In some cases, excessive reliance on these medications may mean a facility is using these medications to subdue residents.
+This tells you the percent of patients who were prescribed antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to confirm these drugs are being used only where medically required.
+In some situations, excessive reliance on these medications may suggest a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication